Dark Mode Light Mode

 In this article, I will share what it was like living in China, such as how much it costs to live there, how good the quality of life is, and things to keep in mind.

-how is life in China?
+How is life in China?

-There are many job opportunities as the economy is growing fast, good health care, a low crime rate.
+There are many job opportunities as the economy is growing fast, good health care, and a low crime rate.
 But air pollution can be a problem in some cities, and life can move quickly and be stressful in the bigger cities.

-Every time when I would fly back to The Netherlands, things just slowed down.
-Not much is happening in The Netherlands, things just kind of stay the same.
 But when I would go back to China, bam!
-“Hey you want to work here?
+“Hey, you want to work here?
 Do you want to make some money?
 You have a show next week!
 You need to meet these people.
 They are interesting!”
 I would have meetings with folks I didn’t know or even didn’t know what the meeting was about.

 Things move fast in China, and a lot is happening, and I love it.

-Living in China pros and cons
+Living in China: pros and cons

 Pros